 Last night, I made a special effort to watch the documentary Sholem Aleichem: Laughing in the Darkness, a recent documentary biography of the life of Sholem Aleichem, playing at Cinema du Parc.

 I am currently working on a documentary about Yiddish culture.
 What has happened to the Yiddish language three generations after the Holocaust?
-Does anyone still speak, or remember Yiddish?
+Does anyone still speak or remember Yiddish?

-Homes vandalized during the pogroms in Kishinev in 1903.
+Photograph showing homes that are vandalized during the pogroms in Kishinev in 1903.

 In hindsight, it is easy to see that the absence of response to the violence perpetrated against Jewish citizens in Poland and Russian led directly to the politics and daring destruction of Jews, practiced by the Nazis as an instrument of State.
-Sadly, I am reminded of the current practice of a similar statecraft in Syria today.
-But this has been going on for years in the Soviet Union, in North Korea, and Iran.
+Sadly, I am reminded of the current practice of similar statecraft in Syria today.
+But this has been going on for years in the Soviet Union, North Korea, and Iran.